2014 Mississippi State Bulldogs football team

 The 2014 Mississippi State Bulldogs football team represented Mississippi State University in the 2014 NCAA Division I FBS football season.
 The team was coached by Dan Mullen, who was in his sixth season with Mississippi State.
 The Bulldogs played their home games at the newly expanded and renovated Davis Wade Stadium in Starkville, Mississippi and competed in the Western Division of the Southeastern Conference (SEC).

 The 2014 season was one of the most successful seasons in Mississippi State's 110-year football history.
 In mid-October, they shot to #1 in the polls for the first time in school history, and the highest that any FBS team in Mississippi had been ranked at that late date in the season in half a century.
-They ultimately finished 10–3, the second 10-win regular season in school history.
+They ultimately finished 10–3, the third 10-win season in school history.
 They netted a berth in the Orange Bowl, the second major-bowl appearance in school history, where they were defeated by Georgia Tech.

 Before the season

-Previous season

-The 2013 Mississippi State Bulldogs football team finished 7–6, defeating Rice in the Liberty Bowl.
-The Bulldogs' conference victories included a narrow win over Kentucky, an overtime road win at Arkansas, and an overtime thriller over rival Ole Miss in the Egg Bowl.

-It was the Bulldogs' fourth straight bowl season, the first time in school history a team had accomplished this feat.
-The 2013 Bulldogs averaged 434 yards per game on offensive, the highest output in school history.